LeeAng0513/RISC-V-Processor-Design-RV32IM-/README.md

 - M extension only needs only clock cycle to compute the result in the EX stage.
 - The "**reg**" actually treats like a register, and the "**wire**" is actually used for logic combination, so it is nearly pure logic design.
 - The project development will be separated into two directions, high-performance design (multicore, multithread, support more extension) and low performance (like microcontroller, support various I/O devices).
-- Currently, I am learning: FENCE, ECALL, EBREAK, CSR instruction, FENCE.I, multiple HART design, I/O communication and design, and superscalar design.
+- Currently, I am learning: out-order execution, FENCE, ECALL, EBREAK, CSR instruction, multiple HART design, I/O communication and design, and superscalar design.
 - - It is functional.
 However, it is an incomplete project, It will support more instructions, extensions, and functions in a later update.
 Stay tuned.